 Ms. Nguyen holds an MHA from Tulane University School of Public Health and Tropical Medicine in New Orleans, Louisiana and a BS in biology from the University of Southern California in Los Angeles, California.
 She is the recipient of the 2011 Balderson Award for Support of Leadership Development.

-Melissa Schigoda is a program coordinator at NNPHI.
+Melissa Schigoda is a program analyst at NNPHI.
 She leads the development of communication products and website content for the NNPHI Public Health Improvement Team.
 Additionally, Ms. Schigoda supports the design and implementation of numerous trainings and meetings that support capacity- building related to public health improvement initiatives.
 Before joining NNPHI, she worked as a research associate/information designer at the Greater New Orleans Community Data Center, a New Orleans nonprofit that gathers, analyzes, and disseminates data to help nonprofit and civic leaders work smarter and more strategically.
 Prior to that, she served as a research associate for PolicyLink, a mayoral fellow for the City of New Orleans Division of Housing Renewal and Office of Public Advocacy, and a service learning program coordinator for Tulane University Center for Public Service.
 She has also worked internationally through internships at community development organizations in Argentina and Peru.
 Melissa has an MS in international development and a BA in political science and international development, both from Tulane University in New Orleans, Louisiana.

 Aaron Zubler, Senior Contracts and Operations Manager, is responsible for all aspects of NNPHI’s contracting processes, from the procurement of contractors to the drafting, execution, implementation, and closeout of contracts.
 Additionally, Mr. Zubler assists in the review and monitoring of program budgets and helps ensure that NNPHI remains compliant with the requirements of its funding sources.
 Before joining NNPHI, he served as a project manager for the City of New Orleans, managing the implementation of multiple federal Community Development Block Grant funded projects targeted to aid in the city’s rebuilding efforts after Hurricane Katrina.
 Mr. Zubler also served as a city planner for the New Orleans City Planning Commission, gaining a professional competency in administering zoning and land use regulations impacting the city’s built environment.
 Mr. Zubler has a JD from Tulane University’s School of Law, an MSc in international development from Tulane University’s Payson Center, and a BA in philosophy from Indiana University.